-PSD's Menu Website lets you search for your school's breakfast and lunch menu and gives you access to information about allergens, carb counts, and nutrition details with each daily item.
-To download a free app for your phone, go to itunes or google play and search for Nutrislice.
+PSD's Menu Website lets you search for your school's menus and gives you access to information about allergens, carb counts, and nutrition details with each daily item.
+To download a free app for your phone, go to iTunes or Google Play and search for Nutrislice.

-Ingredients in our recipes are listed in our Ingredient Database.
+Ingredients in recipes are listed in the Ingredient Database. ***

-For details about allergens, meal exemptions and substitutions, please visit our Nutritionals & Special Diets web page.
+- For details about nutritional data, allergens, meal exemptions and substitutions, visit our Special Food Needs web page.